 We are extremely proud of the smart appearance of our students and feel that our high standards of uniform make a significant contribution to the positive behaviour of students in the school.
 The school staff are grateful for the on-going support of parents and carers in ensuring their children come to school dressed smartly and in accordance with our uniform policy.
 This support is incredibly helpful to the school staff, especially Heads of Year and tutors, who work hard to maintain high standards of uniform.

-The school’s uniform policy, together with other key policies, is on the school website, but for convenience please find below the uniform for students in Years Seven to Eleven:
+The school’s uniform policy, together with other key policies, is on the school website, but for convenience please find below the uniform for students in Years 7 to 11:

 Uniform for students in Years 7-11

-- Navy blue or black blazer with school badge (most girls favour navy; most boys favour black);
+• Navy blue or black blazer with school badge

-- Navy blue or black smart tailored trousers worn above the hips or 'A' line skirt with front inverted pleat, which must be no shorter than just above the knee.
-Please note that we have recently changed the skirt length from knee length to just above the knee to make it achievable for all students.
+• Navy blue or black smart tailored trousers worn above the hips or 'A' line skirt with front inverted pleat, which must be no shorter than just above the knee.
 (Skoolkit navy skirt: Code No GS3V-NVY).
 Banner black skirt: Code No: 3590).
 No other styles are acceptable.
 (Note: These must match the colour of the blazer);

-- White shirt to be tucked into the waistband at all times; top button to be done up;
+• White shirt, which should be tucked into the waistband at all times; the top button should always remain fastened;

-- Black or dark brown (not tan) shoes – heels no higher than two inches.
-No trainers or platform shoes.
+• Black or dark brown (not tan) shoes, with heels no higher than two inches.
+Shoes should be made of a polishable material such as leather and should not have visible logos.
+Trainers and platform shoes must not be worn.
 Shoes should protect and support feet to comply with the school’s Health & Safety regulations;

-- Dark grey, navy or black socks to be worn with trousers;
+• Dark socks to be worn with trousers;

 Students in Years 7-11 are not allowed to wear jewellery to school.
 Parents who wish their children to have pierced ears should get the ears pierced at the start of the holiday, to give the piercings enough time to heal before the students return to school in September.